 Idris was not only Papa’s barber but also his tenant.
 I’d sometimes visit him for trims if Papa took me to his office.
 But most times, he obliged us, and came home when all of us cousins got our haircuts.
 It was just more efficient.

 “Namaste sir.
 Hello beta.
 Come sit up here.”
 Idris greeted the two of us, calling me by the common title given to all children in India, while pointing to the high chair mummy had had set up.

-Idris had white hair and a dark moustache, I found that contrast very striking, not sure how that was possible.
+Idris had white hair and a dark moustache, I found that contrast very striking.
 I observed him layout his tools as I shrugged on the shiny plastic cape around my small body and he secured it around my neck.

-“Keep your back straight beta.”
-Idris reminded me to unfold my body from the unconscious curling in anticipation of the wetness from his spray bottle soaking all the way through to my scalp and forming a cold trickle down my neck.
+“Sit up straight beta.”
+Idris reminded me to unfold my body from the unconscious curling as I anticipated the wetness from his spray bottle soaking all the way through to my scalp and a cold trickle down making it’s way down my neck.

-“Boy cut sir?”
-Idris asked Papa his preference for the length of my hair.
+“’Boy’ cut sir?”
+Idris asked Papa his preference for the length of my hair, short hair being reserved for boys.
 I watched my little cousins watch us, lining up for their cuts after mine.

 “Yes, she’s my son, cut it short.”
-Papa responded half jokingly; pride swelling my chest being given that special place in his world.
+Papa responded half jokingly; pride swelled my chest, being given that special place in his world.

 A world completely distorted 2 years after his 80th birthday.
 A brain stem infarct imploded us all into an alternative realm.